 James Rodriguez reunited with Carlo Ancelotti at Goodison Park in summer 2020 following prolific spells with the Italian manager at Real Madrid and Bayern Munich.

-Forward James initially linked up with Ancelotti in Spain following a breathtaking 2014 World Cup for Colombia.
+Forward James initially linked up with Ancelotti in Spain following a breathtaking 2014 World Cup for his country.

 The Golden Boot winner for his six strikes at the competition in Brazil – including one against Uruguay voted goal of the tournament – James duly flourished with Real after transferring from Monaco for a reported £71m fee.